joakim/bismark/readme.md

 ### Lists

 A list consists of either ordered or unordered list items.
+Lists may be nested.

 	1. First ordered item
     2. Second ordered item